ocaml-explore/explore/content/workflows/navigating-ocaml-projects/index.md

   - Utop
 resources:
   - url: https://www.craigfe.io/posts/the-intf-trick
-    title: "The _intf trick "
+    title: The intf trick
-    desciption: Craig Ferguson explains a different way of laying out OCaml compilation units to reduce duplication of type information and the tradeoffs associated with it.
-This is a technique used a lot by Jane Street in their OSS.
+    description: Craig Ferguson explains a different way of laying out OCaml compilation units to reduce duplication of type information and the tradeoffs associated with it.
+This is a technique commonly used by Jane Street in their OSS.
 ---
 ## Overview
 ----

-Looking at the root of a project can be intimidating - there can be many files and many directories.
+Looking at the root of an OCaml project can be intimidating - there can be many files and many directories.
 There are, however, some common standards and best practices that many OCaml libraries use.
+This workflow aims to help you navigate most OCaml projects.

 ## Structure
 ----